Keerah39/Car-Insurance-Analysis/README.md

 ![](car.jpg)
 ___
 ## Introduction
 This is an Excel project on the sales analysis of a car insurance company.
-The dataset is named **Car Insurance** The project is to analyze and derive insight to answer crucial questions on car insurance policies and help the company make data-driven decisions.
+The dataset is named **Insurance Policies** The project is to analyze and derive insight to answer crucial questions on car insurance policies and help the company make data-driven decisions.

 **_Disclaimer_**: _All datasets and reports do not represent any company, institution, or country, but just a sample dataset to demonstrate capabilities of Excel._